kavinduravishka/kerastfML/README.md

 # kerastfML

+# step 1
 # Preparing directories and training data set before first run

-Before the kwasir-dataset archiveis extracted, the directory tree will look like this
+Before the kwasir-dataset archive is extracted, the directory tree will look like this

 .
 ├── data